2) Extraction of the intensity profile

 - for each fringe, calculation of delta cos^2 (see

-explanations in the pdf) => this value is a constant => take
+explanations in the pdf) => this value should be very close to constant => take

 average value over 4 fringes => result is used to calculate the